Much like last week, this is a super long article, so we've made it easy for you with some quick links for all the relevant info!

 The floor is filled with a mixture of hotline operators who are either staff or students.
 There are also a couple of teams who walk the floor and help the operators out:

 - The admissions team - know literally everything about the application process, UCAS, tariff points, etc. They'll be confirming the offers made.

-- The events and enquiries team - pros at Clearing and know pretty much everything about what the university offers in terms of courses, finance and accommodation as well as the whole Clearing business.
+- The events and enquiries team - pros at Clearing and know pretty much everything about what the University offers in terms of courses, finance and accommodation, as well as the whole Clearing business.

-If you’re a lucky caller too, often we have visits from the course leaders, heads of subject and even our Vice-Chancellor, who will happily jump on phones and help answer any questions.
+If you’re a lucky caller too, often we have visits from the course leaders, heads of subject, and even our Vice-Chancellor, who will happily jump on phones and help answer any questions.

 There's also a nice break-out room full of teas, coffees, water and snacks!
-As A-level results day starts at 7am, breakfast is provided for all the operators, just to make sure they're on form with the most important meal of the day.
+As A-level results day starts at 7am, breakfast is provided for all the operators, just to make sure they're on top form with the most important meal of the day.

 From Clearing to enrolment

 So you’ve got your place and you’re going to need to get ready to enrol.
 Now, this will differ for each university, so if you’re not applying to Solent you’ll have to await your instructions.
 But we’re going to tell you about what happens at Solent to give you an idea.